Nicki Minaj, Twitter, Fauci and the White House: The whole strange tale explained

 Sometimes, news stories come along that take so many twists and turns it's easy to get lost in their sheer strangeness.
-Musician Nicki Minaj sent a tweet on Monday about a truly outlandish vaccine-related claim her cousin in Trinidad made, and now Dr. Anthony Fauci, Trinidad's own health officials, and others have become involved.
+Musician Nicki Minaj sent a tweet on Monday about a truly outlandish vaccine-related claim her cousin in Trinidad made, and now Dr. Anthony Fauci, Trinidad's own health officials, and even the White House have become involved.

 Here's an explanation of what happened.